How does pricing work at Rebel Yell Creative?

 But a lot of DIY advice is scattered all over the internet, and it takes FOREVER to pull together a comprehensive picture.
 I know this because back when I started podcasting, it took me approximately five million website articles and ten million hours to figure out the answer to one question: how do you make a podcast?

 So with DIY resources from Rebel Yell creative, you can skip all that.
-And you'll pay a small and reasonable price to do it.
+And you'll pay a reasonable price to do it.

 Coaching packages / bundles

-Let's say you're not keen on going fully DIY.
-You'd like some guidance on making a podcast, or getting unstuck creatively, or creating a funding strategy.
+Let's say you'd like some more guidance on making a podcast, or getting unstuck creatively, or creating a funding strategy.
 At the same time, you have a budget.

 Personalized podcast, creative and funding projects